Your frequently asked questions on results day, Clearing and Adjustment answered, and advice on what to do if things don’t turn out as you’d hoped.

 You'd like to go through Clearing but haven’t applied yet.
 When's the deadline for Clearing and can you still apply through it?

-You can still apply, but you'll need to get organised.
+You can still apply but you'll need to get organised.

 You’ll need to complete the UCAS application as normal, including a personal statement.
-You can’t add course choices but once registered, you’ll receive an email with a link to the UCAS Track and your Clearing number.
+You can’t add course choices but once registered, you’ll get an email with a link to the UCAS Track and your Clearing number.

 Does going through Clearing affect getting your student loan?